fongyj/StickerInator/README.md

   <h3 align="center">Sticker-Inator</h3>

   <p align="center">
-    An awesome telegram bot that helps you format and create stickers from <br> images, videos and voice notes (telegram bubbles)
+    An awesome telegram bot that helps you format and create stickers from <br> images, videos and video notes (telegram bubbles)
     <br />
     <a href="https://t.me/StickerinatorBot"><strong>Try out the bot »</strong></a>
     <br />